douglasgreen/duolingo/latin/vocab.md

 - to have - habere
 - to know (a fact) - scire
 - to learn - discere
-- to like - placere
+- to like; to please - placere
 - to love - amare
 - to make - facere
 - to paint - pingere
-- to please - placere
 - to read - legere
 - to sacrifice - sacrificare
 - to sell - vendere